Running CUPiD on NCAR Supercomputers

 There are two ways to request multiple cores on either casper or derecho.
 Both cases are requesting 12 cores and 120 GB of memory.

-[login-node] $ conda activate cupid-dev
+[login-node] $ conda activate cupid-infrastructure

-(cupid-dev) [login-node] $ qcmd -l select=1:ncpus=12:mem=120GB -- cupid-run
+(cupid-infrastructure) [login-node] $ qcmd -l select=1:ncpus=12:mem=120GB -- cupid-diagnostics

 [login-node] $ qinteractive -l select=1:ncpus=12:mem=120GB

-[compute-node] $ conda activate cupid-dev
+[compute-node] $ conda activate cupid-infrastructure

-(cupid-dev) [compute-node] $ cupid-run
+(cupid-infrastructure) [compute-node] $ cupid-diagnostics

 Notes: